benslack19/benslack19.github.io/_projects/5_professional_projects.md

 ---

 The following are examples of external-facing collateral that I produced through my applications and bioinformatics scientist roles.
 My data science tools include bash scripts, Python, and R to develop pipelines, wrangle data, and create analysis visualizations.
-I author papers, presentations, and posters for these and other projects.
+I authored papers, presentations, and posters for these and other projects.

 **Single-Cell Stranded Total RNA Sequencing**